 - 1. Behavior that is disruptive to the immediate space and/or a few others in the area. - 2.
 Behavior which does not follow reasonable requests. - 3.
 Behavior that is generally managed with a brief intervention by an adult present in that setting.

-Level One Behavior Examples· Name-calling, Insults· Tardiness· Inappropriate dress· Out of area· Cheating,Plagiarizing· Not seated on bus· Not following directions· Minor classroomdisruptions· Out of area· Out of area· Cheating,
+Level One Behavior Examples

+· Name-calling, Insults · Tardiness · Inappropriate dress · Out of area · Cheating, Plagiarizing · Not seated on bus · Not following directions · Minor classroom disruptions

 Level One Behavior Interventions and Responses